peppedilillo/hbstools/README.md

 BUT STOP A MOMENT.

 Maybe this does not make sense, or you got into some problem.
-In this case here's the..
+In this case here's the...

-## ..Long version
+## ...Long version

 1. If you are unsure whether you are on Anaconda or you are not, open a terminal and type ```which python``` (if on GNU-Linux or Mac) or ```gcm python``` (if on Windows).
 You should get a path to your Python executable this way.
 If you see some `anaconda` there (e.g., `C:\Users\username\anaconda3\..`), you are on anaconda, unless you really like snakes.